ActionAid: Tax and economic justice

 ActionAid has been campaigning for tax justice since 2008, conducting research into the effects of various international tax treaties and supporting local people and organizations to hold their governments to account.
 It argues that losing tax revenue to avoidance harms the world's poorest and most marginalized people, who depend on tax-funded public services.
 It is also often the case that the tax revenue lost in these treaties can exceed the amount of international aid money send to developing countries.

 In 2011, ActionAid revealed that 98% of the UK's FTSE 100 companies use tax havens.
 In 2013 its research into corporate tax avoidance in Zambia showed that Associated British Foods were avoiding paying millions of dollars in corporate tax.

 Women's rights

 ActionAid integrates women's rights into all of its programming and project work, but also undertakes campaigns that focus specifically on these issues.

 Notable examples have included raising awareness about unpaid care work and sexual harassment and violence (including acid attacks) in Bangladesh, offering free cancer tests to women in Nigeria who could not afford them, and tackling female genital mutilation in Sweden.
+ActionAid's Who pays? report concerning the impact of supermarket price wars on the income and lives of women in the developing world was listed for debate under an early day motion in the UK's House of Commons in 2007.